marveltimothyy/marveltimothyy/README.md

 # Intro 🧑
 Hi there 👋, i am Marvel, A fourth-year Informatics Engineering student at Brawijaya University with interest in Data Science and Deep Learning.
 Seeking project or internship opportunities to implement my skills in Data Analysis and Deep Learning.
-Currently doing research about Generative Chatbot using Sequence-to-sequence architecture with attention mechanism and deployed using Digital Ocean and Flask
+Currently focusing in research about Generative Chatbot using Sequence-to-sequence architecture with attention mechanism and deployed using Digital Ocean and Flask
 <br>
 <br>
 <br>